-- 1 (a) An authorizer that has authorized a public charter school that is currently in operation - 2 shall submit to the state superintendent for presentation to the state board and the West Virginia - 3 Public Charter School Commission an annual report within 60 days of the end of each school - 4 fiscal year summarizing: - (1) The performance of the public charter schools overseen by the authorizer, according to the performance measures and expectations specified in the charter contracts; - 7 (2) The authorizing duties and functions provided by the authorizer during the previous 8 academic year. - (b) One year after public charter schools have been in operation, and each year thereafter, the State Superintendent shall issue to the Governor, the Legislature, and the general public, a report on the state's public charter school program, drawing from the annual reports submitted by authorizers pursuant to this section, as well as any additional relevant data compiled by the State Superintendent up to the school year ending in the preceding calendar year.
+- (a) An authorizer that has authorized a public charter school that is currently in operation shall submit to the state superintendent for presentation to the state board an annual report within 60 days of the end of each school fiscal year summarizing: - (1) The performance of the public charter schools overseen by the authorizer, according to the performance measures and expectations specified in the charter contracts; - (2) The authorizing duties and functions provided by the authorizer during the previous academic year. - (b) One year after public charter schools have been in operation, and each year thereafter, the State Superintendent shall issue to the Governor, the Legislature, and the general public, a report on the state's public charter school program, drawing from the annual reports submitted by authorizers pursuant to this section, as well as any additional relevant data compiled by the State Superintendent up to the school year ending in the preceding calendar year.
 The report must include an assessment of the public charter school program's successes, challenges, and areas for improvement in meeting the purposes of this chapter as well as any suggested changes in state law or policy necessary to strengthen the public charter school program.